 Before you start looking for the best badminton rackets, just keep in mind not to select a racket just because it is popular, recommended by sports magazines or professionals, or your favorite player uses it.
 This is because you need a badminton racket that is for YOU and works for YOU.

 Thus, it is wrong to believe that all rackets are equal.
-In fact, they all are created uniquely to fulfill a distinct set of requirements of the player.
-So, to get started for choosing the right badminton racket, you need to first ask yourself: What is preferable: control or power?
+They all are created uniquely to fulfill a distinct set of requirements of the player.
+So, to get started for choosing the right badminton racket, you need first to ask yourself: What is preferable: control or power?

 Apart from that, there are a few more primary factors to consider for choosing the best racket for badminton.
 These factors are nothing but the features and/or specifications that you should check for meeting your requirements.
 So, let’s check them out in the form of commonly asked questions.